noendscripting/Labdeploy/SupportFiles/PARAMETERS.md

 ### Description

-Parameter specifies name of the vrtual network(VNET).
+Parameter specifies name of the virtual network (VNET).
 Can be either existing VNET or name of a VNET you want to create as part of deployment.

 > :warning: **WARNING** If you select existing VNET name, all ACLXRAYLAB network related items will be reset to original configuration,  i.g if you converted one of the public IP addresses to static.